philnash/jekyll-zopfli/README.md

 ### Warning

 Zopfli is a much slower algorithm than Zlib, so this will likely significantly slow down your site build.
 If you still want to generate gzip files at build time with a faster build time and Zlib's compression level, check out [`Jekyll::Gzip`](https://github.com/philnash/jekyll-gzip).

+### Want even more compression?

+Zopfli is about the best compression we can get out of the gzip format, but there's more!
+[Brotli](https://en.wikipedia.org/wiki/Brotli) is a relatively new compression format that is now [supported by many browsers](https://caniuse.com/#search=brotli) and can produce even smaller files.
+You can use brotli compression alongside gzip in your Sinatra app with [`Jekyll::Brotli`](http://github.com/philnash/jekyll-brotli).

 ## Installation